ayanagriffin/portfolio-v2/content/projects/FitBeatDepresso.md

 showInProjects: true
 ---

-A platform that helps predict and check your loved ones' mental health with Fitbit API.
-Mood scores are calculated using machine learning, then shared with a trusted circle so loved ones.
+A platform that helps predict and check your loved ones' mental health and mood with the Fitbit API and machine learning.